ThePeach/Ansible-LAMP/README.md

-Ansible Playbooks for a working LAMP installation
+Ansible Playbooks for a working LAMP dev box
 ==============

 This repo contains a series of Ansible Playbooks that might be used to create virtual hosts in a LAMP or similar stack.